 Quaxtrip is a set of Max patches that makes low-latency uncompressed audio and messaging interconnections over the internet, intended for musicians wishing to play together remotely.

 Quaxtrip runs Miller Puckette’s Quacktrip Pure Data patch within Cycling ‘74’s Max.
 Quacktrip, in turn, is an implementation, in Pure Data, of Chris Chafe’s JackTrip network protocol, based on jacktrip.pd by Roman Haefeli and Johannes Schuett.
 It establishes a low-latency, point-to-point connection between two sites, with no audio compression.
 Quaxtrip allows up to four of these connections, allowing an ensemble of up to five players at once.

-If you’re familiar with Quacktrip for Pd, Quaxtrip works more or less the same, just with a Max coat of paint and a few extra bells and whistles.
+If you’re familiar with Quacktrip for Pd, Quaxtrip works more or less the same, just with a Max facade and a growing list of extra bells and whistles.
 In fact, since it’s actually running Quacktrip (though hidden in the background) through the pd~ object, it’s even compatible, so you can have one peer running Quacktrip in Pd that is streaming to/from another peer running Quaxtrip in Max.
 Quacktrip/QuaxTrip simplifies the process of streaming by using a server to connect peers (though once connected the streams are peer-to-peer), bypassing the need to set up port forwarding on your router.
 You don’t even have to know each other’s IP Addresses.